top of page

 Working Papers

-“Critique of Autonomy as a Civic-Educational Ideal in Liberal Theory”
+“Critique of Autonomy as an Educational Ideal in Liberal Theory.”

 “Rethinking Machiavelli’s Civic Religion,” with Daniel Kapust.